 The race toward a workable COVID-19 vaccine had been an area of intense interest for the duration of the pandemic.
-On Monday, a glimmer of hope came in the form of a press release.
-An early analysis found that the COVID-19 vaccine candidate being developed by Pfizer and BioNTech was more than 90% effective at protecting people from COVID-19, Pfizer said in a press release on 9th November.
+Today, a glimmer of hope came in the form of a press release.
+An early analysis found that the COVID-19 vaccine candidate being developed by Pfizer and BioNTech was more than 90% effective at protecting people from COVID-19, Pfizer said in a press release on November 9.

 In this tweet, Pence seems to be referring to a deal Pfizer struck in July with Operation Warp Speed, a project that uses federal resources to help accelerate the development, testing, and distribution of effective, safe vaccines and therapies to combat COVID-19.

 But as they've made clear, Pfizer not did not accept money to help with the development or testing of the vaccine candidate.
-The $1.95 billion contract the pharmaceutical company signed with the federal government was specifically regarding distributing the vaccine.
+The $1.95 USD billion contract the pharmaceutical company signed with the federal government was specifically regarding distributing the vaccine.
 Once they had a working vaccine approved, Pfizer would use the money to provide 100 million doses to Americans, helping to support Operation Warp Speed's ultimate goal of producing and delivering "300 million doses of safe and effective vaccines with the initial doses available by January 2021."
+(Prime Minister Justin Trudeau said that a vaccine could be available to Canadians as early as the first three months of 2021.)
 So while Pence is right that there is a partnership, the arrangement between Operation Warp Speed and Pfizer didn't have anything to do with the trial's early success.

 Jansen also made clear that Pfizer has no agenda.
 Yes, the promising results were made public this morning, shortly after the presidential election was called in favour of Biden — but that was just because the company had received the results on Sunday afternoon, she told The Times.
 "We have always said that science is driving how we conduct ourselves — no politics,” Jansen said.